runtipi/runtipi-appstore/apps/suwayomi/metadata/description.md

 # What is Suwayomi?

-A free and open source manga reader server that runs extensions built for [Tachiyomi](https://tachiyomi.org/).
+A free and open-source manga reader server that runs extensions built for [Tachiyomi](https://tachiyomi.org/).

 Suwayomi is an independent Tachiyomi compatible software and is **not a Fork of** Tachiyomi.